HaikuArchives/TraX/README.md

 # TraX
 ### TraX is a utility for finding files.
 TraX is not a "query" tool.
 It does not keep a database of files and attributes.
-It is a traditional find tool.
-It searches the disk every time, looking for files that meet your criteria.
+It is a traditional find tool, which searches the disk every time, looking for files that meet your criteria.
 The find-criteria are not Haiku specific, and it does not (currently) search attributes.

 ## Varieties of TraX
 TraX comes in two varieties.
 * <b>FastTraX</b> is similar to the Windows find tool.
 Windows users should find its features very familiar.

 ![FastTraX](/FastTraX.PNG)

 * <b>TraX</b> is a cross between the UNIX "find" command the the MacOS "Find Files" tool.
-It has much of the power of "find" with a Mac-like interface (a Mac on steriods that is).
+It has much of the power of "find" with a Mac-like interface (a Mac on steroids that is).

 ![TraX](/TraX.png)

 ## Building, Compiling and Installing